RicardoGtz/DSaturAlgorithm/README.md

 # DSaturAlgorithm
-This is an implementation in C++ of de m coloring optimization problem algorithm "DSatur".
+This is an implementation in C++ of the m coloring optimization problem algorithm "DSatur".